This post is by Franz Jordan, CEO of Sellics.

 Sonar displays a search volume estimate for each keyword suggestion, allowing sellers to sort keywords from high to low traffic, and create a list of the most relevant long-tail keywords.

 Sonar is free to use online.
 The Sonar Chrome Extension, which can be used from Amazon product detail pages, costs $9.99 per month.
-Sellics is a separate paid tool, with a wide suite of features for Amazon sellers, and has a 14-day trial.
+Sellics is a separate paid tool.

 Final advice: brand names